LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 The research on age-related NAD+ decline paints a clear picture:

-• In your 40s, the decline accelerates.
+• In your 40s, the decline becomes easier to notice.
 Studies show measurable drops in NAD+ across multiple tissues, including skeletal muscle and brain.
-This is when many people first notice persistent fatigue, slower recovery from exercise, and cognitive sluggishness.
+This is also when many people begin reporting slower recovery, lower energy, and more cognitive sluggishness.

-• In your 50s and 60s, NAD+ levels may be 50-80% lower than in youth.
-Mitochondrial efficiency drops significantly, and the downstream effects — chronic fatigue, muscle weakness, impaired immune function — become harder to ignore.
+• In your 50s and 60s, NAD+ levels may be substantially lower than in youth.
+Mitochondrial efficiency can drop further, and downstream effects like fatigue, muscle weakness, and reduced resilience may become harder to ignore.

 A 2016 study published in Cell Metabolism found that CD38, an enzyme that consumes NAD+, increases in expression with age and is directly responsible for the age-related decline in NAD+ levels.
 The researchers showed that this CD38-driven NAD+ depletion compromised mitochondrial function through a pathway involving SIRT3, a mitochondrial protein critical for metabolic regulation [4].
-In other words, your body isn't just making less NAD+ as you age — it's actively destroying it faster.
+In other words, your body is not just making less NAD+ as you age.
+It is actively destroying it faster.

 Beyond Tiredness: The Ripple Effects of NAD+ Depletion